On a Latent Structure of Lepton Universality

-Many authors state that no any rest mass dependence of a particle fundamental interactions and fields.
-Its existence would seem contradicts our observation that electron, muon and tau lepton which possess the same charge and an equal magnetic moment, have the difference masses.
+Many authors state that there is no rest mass dependence of particle fundamental interactions and fields.
+Its existence would seem to contradict our observation that the electron, muon and tau lepton which possess the same charge and equal magnetic moment, have difference masses.

-It is interesting, however, that the same charge of a Coulomb nature may not be both an electric and a weak charge.
-At the same time, each of the existing types of leptons can interact with all gauge bosons.
+It is interesting, however, that the same charge of Coulomb nature may not be both an electric and a weak charge.
+At the same time, each of the existing types of leptons can interact with all of the corresponding types of gauge fields.

-The basis for our approach is that in the framework of classical theory of an extensive electron \cite{9}, a particle mass has purely electromagnetic nature.
-If take this idea, the difference in fermion masses would lead us to the implication that muon and tau lepton possess those interactions which are absent in electron \cite{10}.
-But a question about their reality thus far remains open.
+The basis for our approach is that in the framework of the classical theory of an extensive electron \cite{11,12}, a particle mass has purely electromagnetic nature.
+If we accept this idea, the difference in fermion masses would lead us to the implication that the muon and tau lepton possess some interactions which are absent in the electron \cite{13}.
+But the question about their existence thus far remains open.

-On the other hand, as known, a steadiness of the electric charge distribution in lepton can be explained by the intralepton interratio of forces of a different nature.
-According to our description \cite{11}, this implies that to any type of charge corresponds a kind of mass.
+On the other hand, as known, the steadiness of the electric charge distribution in leptons can be explained by the intralepton interratio of forces of different nature.
+According to our description \cite{14}, this implies that to any type of charge there corresponds a kind of mass.
 Such a principle reflects the characteristic features of a latent connection between the mass of a particle and its united field of emission.

-At the same time, it is clear that each Dirac particle of a Coulomb nature must have the electric \cite{9} as well as the weak \cite{12} mass.
-In other words, all the mass $m_{l}$ and charge $e_{l}$ of an electroweakly charged lepton $(l=e,$ $\mu,$ $\tau, ...)$ are equal to its electroweak $(EW)$ mass and charge
+At the same time, it is clear that each Dirac particle of Coulomb nature must have electric \cite{11} as well as weak \cite{15} mass.
+In other words, mass $m_{l}$ and charge $e_{l}$ of an electroweakly charged lepton $(l=e,$ $\mu,$ $\tau, ...)$ are equal to all its electroweak $(EW)$ mass and charge

 consisting of the electric $(E)$ and weak $(W)$ parts.
-They have the crucial value for the photon and weak neutral leptonic currents.
+They have a crucial value for the photon and weak boson leptonic currents.

-In conformity with the ideas of the quantum electrodynamics, the first of these currents include the following interaction \cite{10,13} terms:
+In conformity with the ideas of quantum electrodynamics, the first of these currents include the following interaction \cite{13,16} terms: